Asia shares look to China for recovery lead, earnings in focus

-SYDNEY (Reuters) - Asian share markets edged ahead on Tuesday as investors wagered China’s economic strength would help underpin growth in the region, even as pandemic lockdowns threatened to lengthen the road to recovery in the West.
+SYDNEY/HONG KONG (Reuters) - Asian shares climbed on Tuesday as investors wagered China’s economic strength would help underpin growth in the region, even as pandemic lockdowns threatened to lengthen the road to recovery in the West.

-Data out on Monday had confirmed China’s economy was one of the few in the world to grow over 2020 and actually picked up speed as the year closed.
+Data out on Monday had confirmed the world’s second-largest economy was one of the few to grow over 2020 and actually picked up speed as the year closed.

 Analysts at JPMorgan felt the coming earnings season could brighten the mood given the consensus in Europe was for a fall of 25% year-on-year, setting a very low bar.